awanm2/awanm2/README.md

 - 👋 Hi, I’m Mohsin Awan.
 - I write firmware for SSDs @ Solidigm.
 Previously I have been with Intel SSDs, Micron SSDs and Seagate HDDs.
 - 👀 I’m interested in firmware engineering and systems programming.
-- 🌱 I’m currently learning Rust and Linux Systems Programming.
+- 🌱 I’m currently learning Rust.
 - 📫 How to reach me :  [LinkedIn](https://www.linkedin.com/in/mohsin-awan-32590ba/)

 <!---